 When someone is suffering from drug abuse or addiction, they tend to prioritize their own needs as opposed to those of the ones they love.
 This, in particular, has a detrimental impact on the dynamic of a family or any other sort of relationship.
 Many aspects of family life become affected by drug addiction.
 Some of these include finance, family activities, and even the danger of having drugs around others.

-The more someone uses drugs, the more their desire grows to use it.
+The more someone uses drugs, the more their desire grows to use them.
 Not only that, but judgment becomes more permanently impaired, and desires are reshaped.
 This tends to have a detrimental effect on people’s relationships, careers, and even hobbies.
 This happens because, over time, the desire to use intensifies due to the oversaturation of dopamine in the brain, causing pleasures outside of drug use very difficult to satisfy.
 This process could very well lead to drug withdrawal.

 Drug withdrawal is an immensely painful process that happens when the body has become dependent on particular substances.
 Some symptoms of withdrawal may include the following: